 Locating it with numerical precision, Dante has distinguished Limbo in a way that seems straightforward, clear, and not susceptible to confusion: it is the first circle of Hell.
 And yet, master of the manipulation of narrative — i.e., textual time — to create dialectical perspectives, Dante will dedicate the rest of canto 4 to making us disbelieve this simple fact, and indeed, how many readers “forget” that Limbo is Hell’s first circle!
 (The Undivine Comedy, p.
 37)

 [10] Who are these adults in Dante’s Limbo?
 They are the souls of great non-Christians who lived lives of extreme moral virtue and intellectual accomplishment.
-Dante’s idiosyncratic handling of Limbo, his deviation from theological orthodoxy, thus becomes an index: with it we can measure his passionate reverence for towering humanistic achievement, irrespective of the faith from which such achievement springs.
+Dante’s idiosyncratic handling of Limbo, his deviation from theological orthodoxy, thus becomes an index with which we can measure his passionate reverence for towering humanistic achievement, irrespective of the faith from which such achievement springs.

 * * *